onepremise/gReview/README.md

 * Resolved dependency loading issues with OSGI for 5.2-5.6
 * Provided mechanism to change default branch to pull changes from
 * How to restrict bamboo to poll the changes only on a particular branch #26
-* gReview probelm - bamboo is checking out master branch #30
+* gReview problem - bamboo is checking out master branch #30

 1.3.0 Updates
 -------------